SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: An Exact Solution For Grafting Complexity

 \section{An Exact Solution For Grafting Complexity}

 Despite previous analysis on the theoretical grafting complexity for a given \SLHDSA\ instance, the literature currently lacks a method for estimating the grafting complexity for a concrete compromised \WOTSP\ key pair after the collection of faulty signatures.
 While Gen\^et provides a sound estimate for the average grafting complexity for uniformly distributed \WOTSP\ secrets~\cite{genetProtectingSPHINCSFault2023}, in practice, an attacker has to choose from a concrete set of \WOTSP\ instances to graft a tree for.
 However, for concrete \WOTSP\ instances, there can be a wide variance in grafting complexity even for the same number of observed collisions.
 Our analysis closes this gap, allowing an attacker not only to estimate the runtime for the offline grafting phase, but also to rank compromised \WOTSP\ key pairs based on the expected forgery runtime.
-We introduce a combinatorial technique to precisely determine the grafting success probability for a given set of exposed \WOTSP\ secret values, enabling attackers an improved estimation of the total attack complexity.
+We introduce a novel combinatorial technique to precisely determine the grafting success probability for a given set of exposed \WOTSP\ secret values, enabling attackers an improved estimation of the total attack complexity.
+This approach extends Gen\^et's work by providing exact complexity analysis for concrete instances rather than average-case estimates.